SolarLiner/xay.net/docs/plugins.md

 # Plugins

-dựng doesn't come with any language or framework-related features.
+xây doesn't come with any language or framework-related features.
 However, a number of plugins are officially supported and come bundled with the project:

 - [C projects](/plugins/c)